IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/metadata-variable-attributes.md

 ***ISTP/IACG Variable Attributes***

 Variable attributes are linked with each individual variable, and provide additional information about each variable.
 A standard set of these attributes is very important, for this is where the information can be stored in a commonly defined manner.
-Note that CDF attributes are case-sensitive and mustÂ **exactly**Â follow what is shown hereÂ **(ISTP attribute names must be capitalized)**.
+Note that CDF attributes are case-sensitive and mustÂ **exactly** follow what is shown here **(ISTP attribute names must be capitalized)**.
 Additional Variable attributes can be defined but **they must start with a letter and can otherwise contain letters, numbers and the underscore character (no other special characters allowed).** The variable attributes can be listed in any order.

 The following table lists all the attributes and the type of variables for which they are needed.
 If a type of variable is not listed, then that attribute need not be defined for that particular variable.
 However, if a given variable has an attribute that is not needed, it will be ignored in most ISTP/IACG compliant applications.
 (RV is record or time varying)